nervosnetwork/polyjuice-provider/README.md

 1. convert Ethereum transaction to Godwoken L2 transaction.
 2. generate signing message from Godwoken L2 transaction and call Metamask for signing (or use privateKey in non-browser env).
-3. do address type converting according to your contract's Abi. that's why you need to pass AbiItems to provider constructor.
+3. do address type converting according to your contract's Abi. that's why you need to pass AbiItems to provider constructor. you can pass [multiple smart-contracts ABIs to provider](docs/get-started.md#L91) if needed.

 ## Known Caveats Of polyjuice-provider